-The Unit’s investigators, utilizing a Florida Department of Law Enforcement register of sexual predators and sexual offenders, are responsible for monitoring the locations of both sexual predators and sexual offenders residing within the City of Miami.
-The investigators conduct monthly visits to the sexual predators and sexual offenders to ensure total compliance with all aspects of their requirement to register their place of residence.
-The investigators assigned to the Missing Persons Detail take vital and timely actions in initiating the appropriate actions in response to mising persons and locating endangered children as well as maintaining a current file on regional missing persons.
+The unit’s investigators, utilizing the Florida Department of Law Enforcement registry of sexual predators and sexual offenders, are responsible for monitoring the locations of both sexual predators and sexual offenders residing within the City of Miami.
+The investigators conduct quarterly visits to the sexual predators and sexual offenders to ensure total compliance with all aspects of their requirement to register their place of residence.

 The Missing Persons Detail is an element of the Criminal Investigations Section's Special Victims Unit.
-A team-oriented staff, the Detail is charged with the responsibilities of assisting first responding units in matters pertaining to the reporting and processing of missing persons; investigation of endangered children and elderly persons; and providing a children's safety program to the City of Miami community.
+A team-oriented staff, the detail is charged with the responsibilities of assisting first responding units in matters pertaining to the reporting and processing of missing persons as well as investigations of endangered children and elderly persons.

-Phase Two of the "Imminent Rescue" Program focuses on timely and wide distribution of information regarding the missing child to law enforcement agencies across the country.
-Flyers are dissminated immediately via the internet utilizing the National Center for Missing and Exploited Children's LOCATER (Lost Child Alert Technology Resources) Program.
-The produced posters are posted throughout the Miami Police Department.
-Additionally, The Pepsi-Cola Company, through it's Frito Lay distribution process, delivers flyers to commercial establishments throughout South Florida.
-Utilizing the internet, flyers are posted on web sites dedicated to missing children.
-Email alerts are forwarded to volunteer groups, businesses, churches, and other organizations.
+The "Imminent Rescue" Program also ensures the timely distribution of information regarding the missing person to law enforcement agencies across the country.
+Missing Persons flyers are disseminated immediately via the internet utilizing the National Center for Missing and Exploited Children's LOCATER (Lost Child Alert Technology Resources) Program.

 Click Here to Download the Imminent Rescue Child Identification Card Brochure